securesean/PSP/README.md

 ## Future Feature Ideas:
 - Better logging on the reason for a crash
+- After self testing, and finding that some events are not enabled, see if I can't automatiaclly enable them (such as service installed events).
+Look at  https://github.com/rkovar/PowerShell/blob/master/audit.bat
 - Automatic port scanning of would-be attacker machines who have attempted remote logons
 - Alert on malicious looking WinRM commands under Microsoft-Windows-WinRM/Operational (Event ID 91).
 - Create persistence so it run on logon